 |Ready to apply?
 Click HERE!|

 Training really beings for the first semester in the summer.
 While Gradalis does allow rolling enrollment, beginning during a summer semester is preferred.
 Now and then, students begin in the fall semester due to life circumstances.
-Students may not begin during the Spring semester.
+Students are generally not allowed to begin the training during the Spring semester.

-How long is the Teacher Training for Independent and Public Waldorf Schools – Early Childhood Education Training, Elementary Grades 1 – 8, and Working with Special Needs?
+How long is the Teacher Training for Independent and Public Waldorf School Candidate-Teachers – Early Childhood Education Training, Elementary Grades 1 – 8, and Working with Special Needs?

 26 months.
 Two school years and three summers.
 The training is divided into 7 Semester Units.